holoviz-dev/pyct/README.md

 setup.py is run.
 The way this works is likely to change in the near future, but is provided here as the first step towards unifying/simplifying the maintenance of a number of pyviz projects.

+## pyct.report

+Provides a way to check the package versions in an environment.
+It is currently set up as a console script, once pyct is installed it can be run with the command `report [packages]`.
+You can pass it the name of a Python package, `python`, or `conda`, as well as `system` to return the OS version.